 Finding Moment for Self-Care at Home

 - Take a long, hot shower.
-Put some extra conditioner in your hair and just stand there and do nothing.
+Put some extra conditioner in your hair and just stand there and enjoy doing nothing.

 - Even better, take a long hot bath, complete with bath salts, face, and hair masks.
 This conditioner is like a “sheet mask” for your hair.
 It’s only $8 and is just as good or even better than any conditioning treatment I’ve ever had at a salon.
 Plus, it only takes 15 minutes and you never even need to leave home.